-Press the desired Auto Cook button; weight/portion will light in the display (see chart on next page).
+Press the desired AUTO COOK button; weight/portion will appear in the display (see chart on next page).

-Repeatedly press the desired Auto Cook button to set the desired weight/portion.
+Repeatedly press the desired AUTO COOK button to set the desired weight/portion.
 Each Auto Cook item will have the most popular weight/portion settings to chose from.

-Press the START/+30SEC. button to start cooking; the display will countdown the remaining cooking time in minutes and seconds.
+Press the START/+30SEC. button to start cooking; the display will count down the remaining cooking time in minutes and seconds.
 It will beep five times when cooking is completed.